ghTracking/ghtracking.github.io/LectureQs.md

 [Back to top](#top)

 * *Outline the crucial evidence and observations that supported the theory of plate tectonics.*
-* *How does the p-wave velocity of a subducting slab compare to the surrounding mantle?
+* *How does the seismic wave velocity in a subducting slab compare to the surrounding mantle?
 What does this signify?*
+* *Outline the three primary methods involved in the study of geodesy.*
 * *What is the cause of earthquakes at a depth of 70-300km?*
 * *What is the cause of intermediate earthquakes at subduction zones?*
 * *What is the cause of deep earthquakes at subduction zones?*